zhengthomastang/zhengthomastang.github.io/_publications/MelodyExtractSingerFormant.md

 date: 2014-10-27
 venue: "2014 International Society for Music Information Retrieval Conference"
 paperurl: "http://www.terasoft.com.tw/conf/ismir2014/proceedings/T029_329_Paper.pdf"
 citation: '<b>Zheng Tang</b> and Dawn AA Black.
-"Melody Extraction from Polyphonic Audio of Western Opera: A Method Based on Detection of the Singer\'s Formant". <i>2014 International Society for Music Information Retrieval Conference (ISMIR 2014)</i>. pp. 161-166.
+"Melody Extraction from Polyphonic Audio of Western Opera: A Method Based on Detection of the Singers Formant". <i>2014 International Society for Music Information Retrieval Conference (ISMIR 2014)</i>. pp. 161-166.
 2014.'
 ---
 # Melody Extraction from Polyphonic Audio of Western Opera: A Method Based on Detection of the Singer's Formant